What are considered assets? : Aid and Attendance Benefit FAQ

 If the applicant only owns a percentage of these assets, it is their percentage amount that is used when calculating total assets.
 For example, if a veteran owns 50% of a trust that is $20,000 total, only $10,000 is included in the calculation of the veteran's assets.

 I hope this helps clear up some questions.
-Just remember, there are some other eligibility factors to consider when it comes to the Aid and Attendance benefit.
-If you still need help with questions regarding the A&A benefit, make sure to visit our forums.
+If you still need help with questions regarding the Aid and Attendance benefit, make sure to visit our forums.
 See what other people have asked, read their advice, and share your own success story.